Former Webster University student detained by ICE, threatened with deportation - Webster Journal

 ICE flew Francis Ladege to St. Louis County so he could appear in court.
 Francis Ladege pleaded guilty to a possession charge and received a misdemeanor count on Oct.
 20, 2017.

 In February 2018, Salamone reached out to immigration lawyer Michael Sharma-Crawford with Sharma-Crawford Attorneys at Law in Kansas City, Mo.
-Sharma-Crawford filed two motions to the Immigration Board of Appeals (IBA) to try to prevent Francis Ladege’s deportation.
+Sharma-Crawford filed two motions to the Board of Immigration Appeals (BIA) to try to prevent Francis Ladege’s deportation.

 The first motion was an emergency stay of removal.
 In this motion, Sharma-Crawford argued Francis Ladege should not be deported because he was not a threat to American society and would come to irreparable harm if deported to South Sudan.